 From a marketing and recruitment standpoint, GPS leverages research to formulate targeted and strategic plans while implementing new tactics to generate highly qualified leads.
-The unit targets specific audiences, including traditionally underserved populations, and implementing tracking methods to continuously improve their efforts and conversion rates.
+The unit targets specific audiences, including traditionally underserved populations, and implements tracking methods to continuously improve conversion rates.
 The implementation of a new communication strategy will ensure consistent and timely follow-up to requests while emphasizing personal interaction.